nguyensjsu/fa18-202-crazy-spartans/ProjectJournal/ShikangJin.md

 #### **What I did since the last weekly scrum:**
  - Picked a JavaScript Game and finished the setup.
- - Learned Pixi library

 #### **What I plan to do this week**
  - Need to discuss the game and decide design pattern
+ - Learn Pixi library

 #### **What blockers I have**
  - None

+#### XP Core Value (Communication)
+ - Our group met after class and discussed which plateform and game engine to use for our project.
+We exchanged our opinions and made a decision.

 <br>